-Webserver and SSL Setup
+Webserver and HTTPS settings

 HTTP Strict Transport Security - HSTS

 <VirtualHost fqdn.fi.muni.cz:80> ...
-Redirect permanent / https://fqdn.fi.muni.cz/ </VirtualHost> <VirtualHost fqdn.fi.muni.cz:443> ... # gradually increase up to max-age=15552000 Header always set Strict-Transport-Security "max-age=3600;" </VirtualHost>
+Redirect permanent / https://fqdn.fi.muni.cz/ </VirtualHost> <VirtualHost fqdn.fi.muni.cz:443> ... # postupne zvysit az na max-age=15552000 Header always set Strict-Transport-Security "max-age=3600;" </VirtualHost>

-max-age.
-To avoid any potential issues, for existing websites it is recommended that you start with a low value which is gradually increased.
-For instance an hour (3600), a day (86400), a week (604800), a month (2592000), until you get to a period of half a year (15552000).
+max-age parameter.
+For existing sites, it is a good idea to start with a low value and gradually increase it, for example, an hour (3600), a day (86400), a week (604800), a month (2592000), and ending at half a year (15552000) because of potential problems.